rdikow/ETERnity/README.md

 <!-- badges: end -->

-The goal of ete is to provide an interface to the Evolution of Terrestrial Ecosystems (ETE) Program database.
+The goal of ETERnity is to provide an interface to the Evolution of Terrestrial Ecosystems (ETE) Program database.

 ## Installation

-You can install the released version of ete from GitHub with:
+You can install the released version of ETERnity from GitHub with:

 ``` r
 devtools::install_github("smithsonian/ETERnity")